Ourcq station: Platform

 Ourcq has a standard platform configuration: it has two platforms separated by metro tracks and an elliptical roof.
 It is decorated in the Ouï-dire style in red.
 The lighting strips are supported by curved shaped fake consoles.
 The direct lighting is white while the indirect lighting, projected on the vault, is multi-coloured.
 The white ceramic tiles are flat and cover the walls, the roof, and the outlets.
 The advertising frames are red and cylindrical, and the name of the station is written with the Parisine typeface on enamelled plates.
 The platforms are equipped with red Motte-style seats and grey "sit-lean" benches.

 Since the late 1980s, the station features a Thierry Grave sculpture exhibit made of limewood in a niche on the walls of the platform towards Bobigny-Pablo Picasso.
 It represents the joint of a fabled animal.

 Other connections

-The station is also served by lines 60 and 71 of the RATP Bus Network, and at night, by lines N13, N41, and N45 of the Noctilien network.
+The station is also served by line 71 of the RATP Bus Network, and at night, by lines N13, N41, and N45 of the Noctilien network.